Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/shael.md

   At will: Druidcraft

-  3/day each: Barkskin, Entangle
+  3/day each: Barkskin, Cure Wounds

-  1/day each: Goodberry, Plant Growth
+  1/day each: Entangle, Goodberry, Plant Growth
 bonus_actions: |
   **Shillelagh.** Shael casts Shillelagh, using the same spellcasting ability as Spellcasting.
 excerpt: "Medium Fey, Neutral"